robcanini/alien-invasion/README.md

 # Alien invasion

-Mad aliens are about to invade the earth and this application simulates the invasion.
+Mad aliens are about to invade the planet X and this application simulates the invasion.

 # License